 Mr Chow, Knightsbridge

-What: Despite having opened over 50 years ago Mr Chow still remains relevant thanks to its fine dining approach.
-As much an institution as a restaurant at this stage Mr Chow attracts a well-heeled crowd who are happy to pay its quite substantial prices in return for a guarantee of some of the city’s best Chinese food.
-Sticky glazed prawns are a favourite of ours, along with minced chicken wraps that are salty and spicy with every bite.
-And if you need any more of an excuse to visit, just know that there’s a dessert trolley.
+What: Despite having opened over 50 years ago, Mr Chow still remains relevant thanks to its timeless fine-dining approach to Chinese cooking.
+As much an institution as a restaurant, Mr Chow attracts a well-heeled crowd who are happy to pay its elevated prices in return for some of the city’s best Chinese food.
+Sticky glazed prawns are a favourite of ours, along with salty and spicy minced chicken wraps.
+And if you need another excuse to visit, just know that there’s a dessert trolley.

 Where: 151 Knightsbridge, SW1X 7PA

 What: For a special occasion or celebration, we suggest heading to Hakkasan for exquisite Chinese food in a sleek setting.
 There are Western twists on classic dishes, but somehow this only strengthens the offering, rather than diluting it.
-One of the signature serves is a spicy lamb salad with peanut dressing which is rich and packed with umami flavour, while dim sum – like the steamed har gau decorated with gold leaf - have previously been described by our readers as ‘divine’.
+Choose from an extensive selection of tasting menus, with each one designed around a specific theme, or browse the a la carte menu for a range of crowd-pleasing and luxurious dishes including classic dim sum, golden fried soft shell crab and black truffle roasted duck.

 Where: 17 Bruton Street, W1J 6QB

 What: Din Tai Fung never fails to please on the dumpling front.
 We like that it’s on the more casual side, making it a great place to pop in for a spot of lunch or a chilled dinner with mates while you let staff deliver beautiful baskets of steamed buns to your table.
 Any of the xiao long bao are a must, which each feature a minimum of 18 folds and are wrapped, pleated, twisted and steamed.
 Fillings include chilli crab and pork, chicken, and beef.